Step 5. Choose Capacity Type and Enable Encryption

-At the Cluster Capacity step of the wizard, you can choose whether you want to restore to Aurora provisioned or to Aurora Serverless, and specify encryption settings for the restored Aurora DB cluster.
-For more information on cluster capacity types, see AWS Documentation.
+At the Cluster Capacity step of the wizard, you can configure capacity and encryption settings for the restored Aurora DB cluster:

-Before you choose a capacity type, check the limitations and prerequisites described in section Limitations and Considerations.
+Before configuring capacity settings, check the limitations and prerequisites described in section Limitations and Considerations.

-- Click Capacity, and in the Capacity Settings window:
+- Click Capacity.
+Then, in the Capacity Settings window:

-- Select the Provision cluster of the specified instance type option if you want to restore the Aurora DB cluster to Aurora provisioned.
+- Select the Provision cluster of the specified instance type option if you want perform to restore to Aurora provisioned.
 Then, choose the DB instance class that will be used to create the primary DB instance in the restored cluster.

 For a DB instance class to be displayed in the list, it must be supported for the Aurora DB engine of the source Aurora DB cluster.
 For more information on supported DB instance classes, see AWS Documentation.

-- Select the Minimum and maximum amount of resources option if you want to restore the Aurora DB cluster to Aurora Serverless.
-Then, specify a range of capacity units that will be used to create scaling rules.
+- Select the Minimum and maximum amount of resources option if you want to perform restore to Aurora Serverless.
+Then, specify a range of capacity units that will be used to create scaling rules for the restored cluster.
 These rules will define thresholds for CPU utilization, connections and available memory.

 For more information on capacity units and scaling rules, see AWS Documentation.

-- From the Database engine version drop-down list, select an Aurora database engine version for the restored cluster.
+- Select an Aurora database engine version for the restored cluster from the Database engine version drop-down list.
 The list shows only DB engine versions supported in the target AWS Region, and is filtered based on the DB engine type and DB engine version of the source Aurora DB cluster.